The Role of Ethics on the Path of Social Service

 Professor Petr Tsedenovich Bitkeev: Dear students, today I want to meet here a sincere student of His Holiness the Dalai Lama, our spiritual teacher Dr. Alexander Berzin.
 Alexander Berzin is our spiritual teacher.
 Today he gave a very accurate lecture, because today our world suffers a lot because of we let go of ethical discipline in our life, in society, with our friends, and it actually appears in all different spheres.
 And so I really liked today’s lecture.
 And I would like to say a few words, because your lecture showed that under different considerations we need to act properly, and really two things: Firstly, we all in ourselves have different qualities, like motivation, ability, friendly attitude, readiness to help.
 And vice versa: if a person is selfish and thinks only of himself and doesn’t think of others.
 So this is what we think, what we can see now in the world.

 When a tsunami in East Asia happened, and in Russia… The whole point is that in these situations people often think only about themselves and don’t think about others.
 And if that was not the case, then there would much less people harmed during all these cataclysms.
-For instance, if there is some sort of natural disaster and people are ethical and know each other, then they—like in Japan—they don’t steal, let’s say.
+For instance, if there is some sort of natural disaster and people are ethical and know each other, then they – like in Japan – they don’t steal, let’s say.
 On TV we saw that here rich people are living and the door is open and nobody steals, nobody tries to take something, because they really have created a high sense of ethics.
 And this is what we saw on TV.
-Some people, when the tsunami happened, were trying to escape, and he was trying to help other people, but actually all there died.
+Some people, when the tsunami happened, were trying to escape, and although some people were trying to help other people, but actually all there died.

 So we have different situations like that in our life.
 And I remember the words of my uncle, lharamba Bovaev, who was a great teacher, who wrote that God is not somebody whom we worship, but it’s when you avoid destructive behavior and you act constructively, and this is the basis.
 And these principles also our teacher Alexander Berzin spoke about today.